Who was Patanjali and what is Patanjali Yoga Sutras?

 - Memory or sensual encounter of any object based on smell, sight, feel, flavor (smriti).

-Nonetheless, he does not suggest that liberation can be acquired as a gift of grace, rather it is achieved by sustained practice and renunciation of worldly pleasures.
+Nonetheless, he does not suggest that liberation can be acquired as a gift of grace.
+Instead, it is achieved by sustained practice and renunciation of worldly pleasures.

-He talks about obstacles, such as, disease, sloth, self-doubt, negligence, indolence, indulgence, inconsistency etc. that might affect the ‘progress of Yoga’ as these obstacles bring more confusions and distractions in mind resulting in both mental and physical distractions.
+He talks about obstacles, such as, disease, sloth, self-doubt, negligence, laziness, indulgence, inconsistency, etc. that might affect the ‘progress of Yoga’ as these obstacles bring more confusion and distractions in mind resulting in both mental and physical disturbances.

-He emphasizes on the importance of calmness in mind and suggests different lifestyle choices to bring serenity in mind, for example, we have to choose to show;
+He emphasizes the importance of calmness in mind and suggests different lifestyle choices bring serenity in mind, for example, we have to choose to show;

 - Friendship towards those who are happy